When You Feel Left Out at Church

-Barnabas takes a great chance on Saul.
-It should not have been a surprise, though It was who he was after all – the one who comforts, empathizes, encourages.
+Barnabas takes a great chance on Paul.
+It was who he was – the one who comforts, empathizes, encourages.
 He was an imitator of Christ so he forgives, he keeps no record of wrongs and reaches out for the Lost Sheep.

 Paul was a believer who was likely hurting, excluded by the church, experiencing the consequences of past sins, unable to move forward in the church.
 That is when Barnabas was at his best.
 Barnabas is a great reflection of the grace of God.

 I am just a flawed Christian who felt invisible at church.
 I was lonely and felt left out of Jesus’ Body.
 You may be here right now.
 Yet, God called me to change my attitude and be like Barnabas – a son of consolation, encouragement, and exhortation.
 He called me to look outward and be His solution.
 I found out there are so many others just as lost, left out and lonely as I was.
 They just did not know what to do about it.

 Was I willing to be to them the person I wanted someone to be to me?

 I could be the hands and feet of Jesus and offer love and acceptance to even the scariest people in the Body of Christ.
 I could make a way for them as well as the shy, the introverted, the awkward, and the angry into the Body of Christ.

 The people of that I was church were indeed self involved, self centered and overly busy.
 Yet, I was forgetting I was one of the people of the church.
 I struggled with all those same things.
 Jesus loved me despite my failures.
 It is unreasonable and ungrateful of me to expect people to be perfect before I would love them.